vikfalk/vikfalk/README.md

 With an academic background in plant science/agriculture, I wanted more of a direct impact and am enthralled by all the innovations in climate tech - so I have been working in agtech startups, climate-venture capital, and as a product lead at an AI-for-agriculture startup.
 Wanting to learn how to create my own products from the ground up, both for my own interest and to become a better product manager, I recently completed a Data Science & AI bootcamp.
 Now, I'm very excited to learn more and solve some challenges in the climate space 🌍

-- 🔭 I’m currently working on [ForestVision](https://github.com/vikfalk/deforestation_frontend)
+- 🔭 I’m currently working on: [ForestVision](https://github.com/vikfalk/deforestation_frontend)

-- 🌱 I’m currently learning **More frameworks to allow me to create better products.
+- 🌱 I’m currently learning: **more frameworks to allow me to create better products.
 Focusing on ReactJS & Django currently.
 Also learning more on topics such as remote sensing, forestry, design thinking, and AI.**

-- 💬 Ask me about **Agriculture, climate, AI, remote sensing, biotech, foodtech, startups, and where the best hammock spots in Berlin are 🌳**
+- 💬 Ask me about: **agriculture, climate, AI, remote sensing, biotech, foodtech, startups, and where the best hammock spots in Berlin are 🌳**

-- 📫 How to reach me **Always happy for a chat in any shape or form - reach me at viktorfalkengren@gmail.com or on my LinkedIn**
+- 📫 How to reach me: **Always happy for a chat in any shape or form - reach me at viktorfalkengren@gmail.com or on my LinkedIn**

-- ⚡ Fun fact **I was the fastest kid in my fourth grade class and have been riding that wave ever since 🏃**
+- ⚡ Fun fact: **I was the fastest kid in my fourth grade class and have been riding that wave ever since 🏃**

 <h3 align="left">Connect with me:</h3>
 <p align="left">